maralorn/nix-output-monitor/README.md

 This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".

 The formatting code is a mess and has no tests, so feel free to tell me about any corner cases where it breaks.

-**The output will only refresh, when nix prints a new line.** This mean the timer will feel laggy.
-But in a sense it isn‘t.
-Actually nom seems to be quite efficient.

 Luckily I don‘t think this program screws up anything more than your terminal.